FAQs on Filing an Arizona Personal Injury Case After Bankruptcy

 A. Many people believe that they should not have to disclose their settlement during a bankruptcy.
 But if you purposely fail to disclose your settlement or the fact that you have a claim in the works, you may lose the right to exempt any of that money, which could mean losing it all.
 In addition, this can be considered a fraudulent action by the Court.
 Lastly, if a lawsuit has to be filed, the opposing attorney will likely file for your case to be dismissed because when you file bankruptcy and have not alerted the Court to your injury claim, there are laws that may prohibit you from continuing with your injury claim.

 After a personal injury accident, it is normal to be confused and to want everything to be over sooner rather than later.
 And when you're facing bankruptcy at the same time, whether it is related to your accident and injuries or not, your situation may feel hopeless.
-The Arizona personal injury attorneys at the Breyer Law Offices, P.C. can help you to better understand your situation and what may be best for you when it comes to filing your personal injury claim or lawsuit in the wake of a bankruptcy.
-Call The Husband and Wife Law Team at (602) 457-6222 for a free consultation so that you can start the healing process, find the right resources, and make the right decisions as to how to handle your already filed bankruptcy or whether or not to filing a bankruptcy.
+The Arizona personal injury attorneys at The Husband & Wife Law Team can help you to better understand your situation and what may be best for you when it comes to filing your personal injury claim or lawsuit in the wake of a bankruptcy.
+Call The Husband & Wife Law Team at (602) 457-6222 for a free consultation so that you can start the healing process, find the right resources, and make the right decisions as to how to handle your already filed bankruptcy or whether or not to filing a bankruptcy.

 Get Help Now